top of page

 (Instructions 3 - 12, how to spread rice for Hosomaki)

-2. Cut Tuna into long blocks to match the length of Nori Seaweed
+2. Cut the Tuna into long blocks, ensuring they match the length of the Nori Seaweed.

-3. To make Nori out Hosomaki/Thin roll, place nori, shiny side down
+3. To create the Nori out Hosomaki, place the Nori shiny side down.

-8. With your right hand, making a “U” shape, guide the sushi rice so that it covers the top half to 2/3 of the nori
+8. With your right hand, shape the rice into a "U" shape, guiding it to cover the top half to 2/3 of the Nori.

-9. Rhythmically, turn your left hand three times to cover the top portion of the nori with rice
+9. Rhythmically turn your left hand three times to ensure the top portion of the Nori is adequately covered with rice.

-10. Clean your hands with the wet towel, dip your fingers in the water
+10. Clean your hands with a damp towel and dip your fingers in the water.

-11. Using fingertips, apply the pressure, spread the rice leaving 1/8 inch /3mm left, right and bottom edge
+11. Using your fingertips, apply gentle pressure to spread the rice, leaving a 1/8 inch (3mm) border on the left, right, and bottom edges.

-12. Life up the nori and place Makisu underneath
+12. Lift the Nori and place the Makisu underneath.

-14. Roll - Pick up the bottom part of Makisu, seal the roll by placing the bottom edge against the top end of the sushi rice
+14. Roll the Makisu, picking up the bottom part and sealing the roll by placing the bottom edge against the top end of the sushi rice.

-17. Seal with Makisu one more time, from the front, top and backside
+17. Seal the roll again with the Makisu, pressing from the front, top, and backside.

 (Instructions 13 - 18)